 - Parking permitted in designated areas only.

 - Please treat other archers and their equipment with respect.

-- Trail is open to hikers and horses ONLY (no bikes)
+- Trail is open to hikers and horses ONLY (no bikes or motorized vehicles)

 - Alcoholic beverages are prohibited